Elkton's Premier Estate Planning and Probate Law Firm

 Focuses on Protecting What's Important You, Your Family & Your Legacy!

 As your family members age, your family's needs change.

-We can offer you the best representation in Cecil & Harford County.
+We can offer you the best representation in Cecil & Harford Counties.
 We have a reputation for creative litigation approaches and achieving exceptional results.

 A Basic Estate Plan includes:

 Last Will and Testament:

 A Last Will and Testament is a “legal expression or declaration of a person’s mind or wishes as to the disposition of his property, to be performed or take effect after his death.”
 Anyone who is 18 years of age and older and competent can and should create a will.
 A will should answer at least these five questions:

 Who will serve as Personal Representative?
 (This is the person who will be in charge of settling your final affairs and insuring your beneficiaries will receive their inheritance.